derberg/yagbic/README.md

                         Provide a comma separated list of repositories that this CLI should take into account.
   -r REPLACE, --replace REPLACE
                         Provide a comma separated list of values that should be replaced in the template.
 Something like: -r "PLACEHOLDER_1:CUSTOM_VALUE,PLACEHOLDER_2:CUSTOM VALUE", where PLACEHOLDER_1 is in the template and will be replaced with CUSTOM_VALUE
+  -l LABELS, --labels LABELS
+                        Provide a comma separated list of labels to add to created issue.
 ```